wp-plugins/user-name-security/readme.txt

 Thanks to Julio Potier for his help : http://www.boiteaweb.fr/

-You can find me here : http://www.seomix.fr
+You can find me here : http://www.seomix.fr, and here is the french official post about this plugin : http://www.seomix.fr/user-name-security/

 == Installation ==